-Vending machines are located in the Student Centers of the Administration Building and the Gillis Building of the Main Campus.
+Vending machines are located in the Student Centers of the Administration Building and the Gillis Building on the Vidalia Campus.
 Buildings 1, 2, 6, and 8 on the Swainsboro Campus provide vending machines.
-Snacks are also available in the bookstores on both campuses.
-Students may bring food onto the campus for consumption at the tables provided in the courtyard or in the student centers.
-Please keep the area clean by properly disposing and recycling used cups, cans, and wrappers.
+Snacks are also available in the Bookstore on both campuses.
+Students may bring food onto campus for consumption.
+Tables are provided in the courtyard and in the Student Centers.
+Please help keep areas clean by properly disposing of cups, cans, and wrappers.
 Problems with vending machines should be reported to the receptionist.